Sharon-Li-77/React-practice/README.md

 ---

-## Kata Three - Inflate the Unicorns
+## Kata Two - Inflate the Unicorns

 This is the exact same exercise as the one from Foundations, except you're implementing it in React instead of HTML and Javascript!